 The 4WD track starts at the end of Pilot Bay.
 You can use this track to walk to the summit.
 Vehicles are not allowed except for maintenance and emergency purposes.

 Both of these tracks start from the ocean side of the base track.

 Follow the boardwalk in front of the surf club to the start of the base track.
 The summit climb begins a few metres from the end of the boardwalk.

 The Oruahine track ends part way up the 4WD track.
 Turn left onto the 4WD track and continue to the summit, or turn off the 4WD track onto the Motu Kauri track, then turn left at the lookout intersection to go to the summit.

-The Waikorire track is the quickest/easiest route to the summit, it is a steep track and consists of predominantly stairs.
+The Waikorire track is the quickest and easiest route to the summit.
+It is a steep track with a lot of stairs.
 Turn right at the lookout intersection to go to the summit.